What is Pterygium?

-Pterygium is derived from Latin word ‘pterygion’ which means a wing, hence it is a wing-shaped fold of conjunctiva obtruding upon the cornea from either side.
+Pterygium is derived from the Latin word ‘pterygion’ which means a wing, hence it is a wing-shaped fold of conjunctiva obtruding upon the cornea from either side.
 It is a growth of fleshy tissue.
 It can remain small or grow large enough to cover part of the cornea.
 The growth might spread slowly during your life or stop after a certain point.
 In extreme cases, it can cover your pupil and cause vision problems.
 The growth could show up in one eye or both.
 When it affects both, it’s known as a bilateral pterygium.
-It is most commonly found in elderly people working in hot climate.
+It is most commonly found in elderly people working in a hot climate.

 The exact cause of pterygium isn’t known.
 But here are some

 - One explanation is that too much exposure to ultraviolet (UV) light can lead to these growths.

 - It occurs more often in people who live in warm climates and spend a lot of time outdoors in sunny or windy environments.

 - People whose eyes are exposed to certain elements on a regular basis have a higher risk of developing this condition.
 These elements include- pollen, sand, smoke, and wind.

 - Exposure to excessive amounts of ultra-violet light is thought to be the most significant cause of pterygia, which is more common in people living in sunny areas.

 - Having light skin and light eyes may put you at an increased risk of getting a pterygium.

 Though it isn’t usually a serious condition, it can cause annoying symptoms such as: